PolyU-TASLAB/TASGNSS/readme.md

 # TAS-GNSS Python Package

-A Python package for GNSS positioning and processing.
+A Python package for GNSS positioning and processing by [Trustworthy AI and Autonomous Systems (TAS) Laboratory](https://polyu-taslab.github.io/), The Hong Kong Polytechnic Univerisity.

 ## Installation